Suzanna Mukherjee

 Suzanna Mukherjee is an Indian actress.

 Personal life

 Mukherjee is a half Bengali and half Ukrainian film and television actress.
-Her father is Bengali whereas her mother is of half Ukrainian and Russian origin.
-She was born in Ukraine and completed her schooling in Bhilai where her mother runs a fashion boutique.
-She considers Amitabh Bachchan, Priyanka Chopra, Tabu as her favorite actor and actress from Bollywood, however she considers Sonam Kapoor as a style icon, who inspires her.
-She did her MBA in Finance from Pune.
+Her father, Subrata Mukherjee, is Bengali from Bhilai, Chhattisgarh, whereas her mother, Lyudmila Mukherjee, is half Russian and half Ukrainian.
+She was born in India and completed her schooling in Bhilai where her mother runs a boutique.
+She considers Amitabh Bachchan, Priyanka Chopra, Tabu as her favorite actor and actress from Bollywood, She did her MBA in Finance from Pune.
 Being born in a multi cultural family she knows several languages including Ukrainian, Russian, Bengali, Hindi, English, Marathi.

 Career

 Television

 She was one of the contestants in MTV Roadies Hell Down Under, which was the sixth edition of the reality show but she was eliminated in the 6th episode.
 Apart from Roadies she has also taken part in another reality show Emotional Atyachar.

 Film

 In the film she is set to star opposite Bollywood actor Emraan Hashmi in Raaz Reboot also called Raaz 4, the 4th installment of the horror franchise.